-Dry eye syndrome, often referred to as keratitis sicca or keratoconjunctivitis sicca, is caused by insufficient and/or poor quality tears.
-There are three main components to human tears.
+Dry eye syndrome often referred to as keratitis sicca or keratoconjunctivitis sicca, is caused by insufficient and/or poor quality tears.
+There are three main components of human tears.
 Most human tears are produced by the lacrimal gland.
 The oily component of tears is produced by the meibomian glands and the third component, the goblet cells, keeps all of the components mixed up.
 When one of the parts of this mixture becomes unbalanced, dry eye syndrome can occur.
 There are numerous reasons as to why these glands may not be doing their part.

 Insufficient tear production and/or poor tear quality are the most common causes of dry eye syndrome.
 Inflammation of the lacrimal gland is the most common cause of insufficient tear volume.
 Meibomian gland dysfunction, inflammation of the glands at the eyelid margin, contributes to poor tear quality.
 Medications can also cause ocular dryness.
 Hormonal changes also contribute to insufficient and poor quality tears.

 Treatment Options for Dry Eye Syndrome